Teaching Experience

 First Year Seminar

-This course is open to any first-year student in the College of Natural Sciences.
-I taught this in person during the Fall 2023 and Fall 2024 semesters through the Teaching Fellows Program led by Dr. Denise Pope.
-This program has four days of summer pedagogy training followed by weekly meetings during the semester to discuss ideas and problem-solve classroom challenges.
+This course was open to any first-year student in the College of Natural Sciences.
+I taught this course during the Fall 2023 and Fall 2024 semesters through the Teaching Fellows Program led by Dr. Denise Pope.
+This program had four days of summer pedagogy training followed by weekly meetings during the semester to discuss ideas and problem-solve classroom challenges.
 I taught this course independently, deciding on the topic, creating the syllabus, and compiling all materials.
-I encouraged the students to experiment with their own habits through reflections (e.g., sleep reflection).
+I encouraged the students to reflect on their own study habits and provided strategies to try out.

 Cognitive Psychology

-I taught this course asynchronously online during the Winter 2024 and Spring 2024 semesters.
-I taught this course independently, creating the syllabus and all assignments.
+I taught this course during the Winter 2024, Spring 2024, and Winter 2025 semesters.
+I created the syllabus and all assignments.
 I tried to make the assignments relevant to the students' lives.
 For instance, the assignment for the decision-making unit involved writing a letter explaining the benefits of opt-out policies for an issue that they're passionate about.

-I taught this course in person during the Spring 2023 and Spring 2024 semesters under the supervision of Dr. Amanda Hamel who provided all instructors with a general structure for the course (see syllabus).
+I taught this course during the Spring 2023, Spring 2024, and Spring 2025 semesters under the supervision of Dr. Amanda Hamel who provided all instructors with a general structure for the course (see syllabus).
 I enjoyed creating in-class activities that were fun but also helped the students prepare for the writing styles needed for their next paper.
 For instance, before writing the popular science paper, students described their topic using only the 1,000 most common words in the English language.
 This was quite challenging but opened the students' eyes to how much jargon they were using.